-- 1. In this Act, unless the context indicates otherwise- - "customary law" means the customs and usages traditionally observed among the indigenous African peoples of South Africa which form part of the culture of those peoples; - "descendant", in relation to a deceased person, includes a person who, in terms of customary law, was a dependant of the deceased immediately before the death of the deceased;
+- 1. In this Act, unless the context indicates otherwise- - "customary law" means the customs and practices observed among the indigenous African people of South Africa which form part of the culture of those people; - "descendant" means a person who is a descendant in terms of the Intestate Succession Act, and includes-

-- "house" means the family and property, rights and status which commence with, attach to, and arise out of, the customary marriage of a woman; - "Intestate Succession Act" means the Intestate Succession Act, 1987 (Act No. 81 of 1987); - "spouse" includes a partner in a customary marriage that is recognised in terms of section 2 of the Recognition of Customary Marriages Act, 1998 (Act No. 120 of 1998): - "traditional leader" means a traditional leader as defined in section 1 of the Traditional Leadership and Governance Framework Act, 2004 (Act No. 41 of 2004);

-"this Act" includes any regulation made under section 5; and

-"will" means a will to which the provisions of the Wills Act, 1953 (Act No. 7 of 1953), apply.
+- (a) a person who is not a descendant in terms of the Intestate Succession Act, but who, during the lifetime of the deceased person, was accepted by the deceased person in accordance with customary law as his or her own child; and - (b) a woman referred to in section 2(2)(b) or (c); - "house" means the family, property, rights and status which arise out of the customary marriage of a woman; - "Intestate Succession Act" means the Intestate Succession Act, 1987 (Act No. 81 of 1987): - "spouse" includes a partner in a customary marriage that is recognised in terms of section 2 of the Recognition of Customary Marriages Act, 1998 (Act No. 120 of 10 1998): - "traditional leader" means a traditional leader as defined in section 1 of the Traditional Leadership and Governance Framework Act, 2004 (Act No. 41 of 2004): - "this Act" includes any regulation made under section 5; and - "will" means a will to which the provisions of the Wills Act, 1953 (Act No. 7 of 1953), apply.